mmoonly/DevOpsDiploma/README.md

 ## Service Roles

-The project includes Ansible roles for deploying and managing various services:
+The project includes Ansible roles for deploying and managing various services.
+For detailed information, refer to the `README.md` in each role's directory under `ansible/roles/`:

 | Role             | Version       | Port  | Config Path                    | Data Path                      | Behavior                                                                 |
 |------------------|---------------|-------|--------------------------------|--------------------------------|--------------------------------------------------------------------------|